stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat-humidity-sound.md

 In the [previous step](./set-up-humidity-sound.md) you set up IoT Central to receive humidity data.

-In this step you will set up the Raspberry Pi and run code to connect and send humidity data.
+In this step you will set up the Raspberry Pi to send humidity data.

-## Connect the sensors

-The humidity data can be gathered from the existing sensor embedded in the Sense HAT.

-## Program the Pi

-The Pi code needs to be changed to read the new values and send them to IoT Central.

 ### Update the code